-With e-commerce giants like Amazon offering easy product acquisition options such as same-day delivery, customers are getting used to and expecting superior shopping experiences from all e-commerce businesses.
+With e-commerce giants like Amazon offering easy product acquisition options such as same-day delivery, customers get used to and expect superior shopping experiences from all e-commerce businesses.

 Product price is no longer the primary concern for customers.
-The focus is now on e-retailers to consistently provide exceptional experiences that attract and retain customers.
-It is, therefore, necessary to offer a unique brand promise that helps your e-commerce site stand out at every touchpoint so customers don’t need to look elsewhere.
+Instead, the focus is now on e-retailers to consistently provide exceptional experiences that attract and retain customers.
+It is, therefore, necessary to offer a unique brand promise that helps your e-commerce site stand out at every touchpoint, so customers don’t need to look elsewhere.

 AI-led innovation and the creation of wearables and hands-free devices present further opportunities for evolved customer engagement.
-Mining data using AI and machine learning technologies leads to better feedback about user behavior and trends.
+In addition, mining data using AI and machine learning technologies leads to better feedback about user behavior and trends.
 This information can help identify conversations about your brand and formulate marketing strategies accordingly.

 It is becoming increasingly critical that your platform finds meaningful ways to convey its advantages and value to customers.
 This, in turn, will help improve engagement mechanisms and customer relationships that lead to conversions.